Murphydbuffalo/hyp2/README.markdown

 take arguments (eg `flex-container`) or as a set of styles that doesn't visually make sense on its own (eg `clickable`).

+## Scheduled jobs
+We use scheduled jobs to do things like calculate daily summary metrics for experiments.
+For this to work there must be a separate scheduler process running (that process will poll redis for jobs and enqueue them at the appropriate time).

+In product we have a separate `scheduler` dyno that's always running.
+If you want to use scheduled jobs in development you can run the `scheduler` script in `helper_scripts`.